Summer is Forever and Always (Original Writing) Chapter 1

 "Is that what I think it is?"

 "Yep.
 And it's all mine this summer.
 I totally work at the shop this summer, Reyes.
 Reyes?"
-He's running his hand the hood and looking at all the smooth lines on the car.
+He's running his hand on the hood and looking at all the smooth lines on the car.

 "I think he's gone, sweet one, “Gramma Lola remarks, she's opening the driver's side door and putting the pillow on the seat.
 She honks the horn and I swear, Reyes jumps three feet in the air.